Citation Sentiment Reflects Multiscale Sociocultural Norms: Methods

-However, before using the model in this manner, we perform an additional fine-tuning step.
+However, before using the model in this manner, we performed an additional fine-tuning step.
 LLMs can perform various tasks through zero-shot prompting, meaning they do not generally require more training.
 Supplying a well-chosen prompt is often sufficient.
-However, a small amount of domain-specific finetuning can improve performance and help generate well-formatted outputs for easier parsing.
-The finetuning process entails adapting a large language model trained for a general use case to a task-specific use case, in this case, assessing citation sentiment.
-With the help of $5$ volunteer researchers, we manually annotate $300$ randomly chosen citations as negative ($-1$), neutral ($0$), or positive ($1$).
-The finetuning dataset comprises these citations and their annotator-assigned labels.
-If the average sentiment value is less than or equal to $-0.4$, we assign a negative label; if it is greater than or equal to $0.4$, we assign a positive label.
-All citations with values between the two are assumed to be neutral.
-Finetuning \texttt{GPT-3.5-Turbo-1106} with this data results in an improvement of $28\%$ over the baseline (see Supplement).
+However, a small amount of domain-specific fine-tuning can improve performance and help generate well-formatted outputs for easier parsing.
+The fine-tuning process we used entailed adapting a large language model trained for a general use case to a task-specific use case, in this case, assessing citation sentiment.
+With the help of $5$ volunteer researchers, we manually annotated $300$ randomly chosen citations as negative ($-1$), neutral ($0$), or positive ($1$).
+These citations were drawn from journals in neuroscience and physics, the former high in critical sentiment and the latter low in critical sentiment \cite{lamers2021meta}, covering a broad range of sentiment expression.
+The fine-tuning dataset comprised these citations and their annotator-assigned labels.
+If the average sentiment value was less than or equal to $-0.4$, we assigned a negative label; if it is greater than or equal to $0.4$, we assigned a positive label.
+All citations with values between the two were assumed to be neutral.
+Fine-tuning \texttt{GPT-3.5-Turbo-1106} with this data resulted in an improvement of $28\%$ over the baseline (see Supplement).